g-leech/argmin-gravitas/README.md

 	[?] better-looking blockquotes for epigraphs
 	[?] paragraph tags need saner margins
 	[x] better margins for headings
+	[ ] why do headings and paragraphs have right margins?

 ## to fix on mobile